 The guitar is an instrument that’s easy to learn but difficult to master.
 In the world of music, there are some truly talented guitarists that wowed us with their intros, solos, riffs, and legendary licks.

 Eric Clapton, Don Felder, Angus Young, Jimi Hendrix, and Eddie Van Halen are some of the big names that anyone would easily recognize.
-They are the titans, of course, but there are some amazing female guitarists with incredible talents that deserve some of the spotlight too.
+However, there are some amazing female guitarists with incredible talents that deserve some of the spotlight too.

-In this article, we’ll talk about 15 of the most famous female guitar players that are sadly often overlooked.
-Let’s start!
+In this article, we’ll talk about 28 of the most famous female guitar players that are sadly often overlooked.
+Get to know them by reading on!

 Orianthi Penny Panagaris, simply known as her stage name Orianthi, has a rather colorful background.
 She was brought up in the South of Australia, where she lived with Greek parents who really loved music.